kyma-project/kyma/docs/asset-store/09-02-asset-metadata-service.md

 type: Metrics
 ---

-This table shows the Asset Metadata Service custom matrics, their types, and descriptions.
+This table shows the Asset Metadata Service custom metrics, their types, and descriptions.

 | Name | Type | Description |
 |------|-------------|------|